slatedb/slatedb/rfcs/0007-handling-corruption.md

 high-reliability, full-featured, SQL database engine".
 SQLite implements physical durability, and makes no assumptions about the reliability of the disk it operates upon.
-SQLite becomes unavailable when corruption occurs, returning `SQLITE_ERROR` when preforming queries against a corrupted file.
+SQLite becomes unavailable when corruption occurs, returning `SQLITE_ERROR` when performing queries against a corrupted file.

 > SQLite assumes that the detection and/or correction of bit errors caused by
 > cosmic rays, thermal noise, quantum fluctuations, device driver bugs, or